Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 Rusty Draper "Greatest Hits" (Collector's Choice Records, 1999)

-The good-natured, modestly talented Rusty Draper had a couple of tunes in the Country charts (most notably "Gambler's Guitar," which hit #6) but mostly he was a pop singer, following in Pat Boone's footsteps.
-More often than not, he'd bring country tunes over into the Pop charts, like his goofy, rinky-dink cover of the Carlisle's "No Help Wanted."
-This set's pretty underwhelming, at least from a country lover's perspective, though anyone who was a fan way back when will be thrilled to see this disc with all these '50s oldies back in print...
-It's a nice summation of Draper's early years -- not gripping material, but cute in a Norman Rockwell-ish, Eisenhower-era '50s kinda way.
+The good-natured, modestly talented Rusty Draper (1923-2003) was a Missouri native with tangential ties to the Ozarks country scene who scored a couple of big hits in the 1950s country charts (most notably "Gambler's Guitar," which hit #6).
+Mostly he was a pop singer, following in Pat Boone's footsteps, and often brought country tunes over into the Pop charts in cutesy renditions such as his goofy, rinky-dink cover of the Carlisle's "No Help Wanted," or his skiffle-influenced 1957 cover of Elizabeth Cotten's folk-blues classic, "Freight Train."
+(It's worth noting that Draper was one of several white artists who accepted the fraudulent authorship claims of British "composers" who had stolen the copyright from Cotten, and took her royalties for many years before she was able to get her ownership restored.
+It's doubtful Draper knew any of this, but it's still historically troublesome.)
+Anyway, most twangfans will probably find this collection pretty underwhelming, though any fans from way back were doubtless thrilled to see all these '50s/'60s oldies back in print.
+It's a nice summation of Draper's early years -- not gripping material, but cute in a Norman Rockwell-ish, Eisenhower-era kinda way.

 Rusty Draper "No Help Wanted" (Jasmine Records, 2009)